What idiots would go to Costa Rica to see alpine plants?

 Our tribulations were not over.
 We did find the start of the six kilometre track that leads to Los Quetzales National Park.
 We stopped at the only roadside cafe - the first signs of habitation for many miles - before embarking on a not quite vertical descent down the almost unmade road.
 We tried to ask about the garden.
 Every enquiry was answered with a confident wave saying “that way, down there,”.
 We were pretty certain they did not understand the question!

 We started down and it got steeper.
 There were signs of civilisation.
 We even had to negotiate a our way around an oncoming tourist bus!
 By now, even if we got there and found the garden it would be time to be leaving.
-What we saw of the park was absolutely astounding but we needed a week.
+What we saw of the national park itself was absolutely astounding but we needed a week.
 Reluctantly we turned back and embarked on a three hour uneventful ride home.

 Thoughts now we are home

-Being a bit of a killjoy I often think that holiday experiences are best when you are home!
+Being a bit of a killjoy I often think that holiday experiences are best when you get home!
 So much to tell and the discomfort forgotten.
 Poor Harry, what a drive!
 Fortunately he loves driving and even though some of the roads were dramatic, we had total confidence in his skills.
 Don’t get me wrong about the roads, the surfaces are good if you do not go up wayward tracks!
 Road signs are precious and rare.

 In hindsight we should not have had our adventure at the very beginning of our holiday but waited to learn more before embarking.
 We should have taken warm clothes.
 When we at the top of Costa Rica at the telecommunication station we were frustrated and cold.
 The rocky alpine environment was a fascinating botanical place but we did not have eyes to see it.
 We should have planned to stay over at one of the hotels in the National Park for a night.
 We should have realised that if you try to read a sign written in Spanish you can decipher a meaning enough to know that you are not driving into a garden!